About ExpressRoute virtual network gateways

 • ErGw3Az

-If you want to upgrade your gateway to a higher capacity gateway SKU, you can use the Seamless Gateway Migration tool in either Azure portal or PowerShell.
+If you want to upgrade your gateway to a higher-capacity gateway SKU, you can use the Seamless Gateway Migration tool in either the Azure portal or PowerShell.
 The following upgrades are supported:

 For more information, see Migrate to an availability zone-enabled gateway.

-For all other downgrade scenarios, you need to delete and recreate the gateway.
-Recreating a gateway incurs downtime.
+For all other downgrade scenarios, you need to delete and re-create the gateway, which incurs downtime.

 Note